Chapter 4.65

 C. Vacant or boarded properties are often used as dumping grounds for junk, debris, and abandoned vehicles and are often overgrown with weeds and other vegetation.

 The purpose of this chapter, therefore, is to monitor these vacant and boarded buildings and require their upkeep and ongoing maintenance so that they do not become or continue to be attractive nuisances, are not used by trespassers, are properly maintained and do not become a blighting influence in the neighborhood.
 City departments involved in such monitoring include the police department, the fire department, the public works department, and the planning department.
 (Ord.
-879 § 1.
+879 § 1; Ord.
+1182 § 2.
 Code 1997 § 17-89)

 4.65.020 Definitions.

-1. “Abandoned building” means a structure which has been vacated as evidenced by discontinuance of utility service and/or unmaintained, or is uninhabitable as deemed by the building official or code enforcement officer.
+1. “Abandoned building” means a structure which has been vacated as evidenced by discontinuance of utility service and/or unmaintained, or is uninhabitable as deemed by the building official or code enforcement officer, or where a structure remains in a state of partial construction for a period of 180 days or more and where continuation of the condition is unsightly or hazardous to the public health, safety, or welfare.

 2. “Blight” means anything that destroys or prevents economic growth, or causes devaluation of a building or structure.